wgalbraith/280/docs_student/exponential-log-scales.md

 With a logarithmic scale, moving a distance corresponds to a multiplication.
 Also, moving that distance corresponds to multiplying by the same number anywhere on the scale.

-Here is an example of a logarithmic scale: BLAH
+Here is an example of a logarithmic scale:

 ![](./figures_static/exponential/log-scale.png)